Exploring the future of microelectronics

 > Key Figures

-• 224 patents and 46 software solutions filed since 2012
+• 258 patents and 58 software filed, since 2012

-Scientific and technical highlights: click here
+> Scientific and technical highlights

 > Plugged to a full network for collaborative innovation

 Nanoelec is one of the technological research institutes (IRT) and energy transition institutes (ITE) set up by the French Government and financed by the Investments for the Future program (PIA).
 These institutes pool academic and industrial players on R&D and their innovation projects aimed at boosting competitiveness of the french economy.
-More information (in French) by clikcing here to the FIT website.